Worried about money?

 Green Network

-Area of Outstanding Natural Beauty (now National Landscape)
+Shropshire Hills National Landscape (formerly Area of Outstanding Natural Beauty (AONB))

 Ancient Woodland